the-turing-way/the-turing-way/book/website/collaboration/organising-conference/reg-form-template.md

-# Template for conference/event registration form
+# Template for conference or event registration form

 This template includes all the different questions you might want to include on your registration form.
 This does not your event.